OpenNebula/website/content/docs/_index.md

 main_menu: true
 hide_feedback: true
 no_list: true
+breadcrumb_disable: true
 Description: >
   At-a-glance overview of the OpenNebula Docs
 ---

-[OpenNebula](https://opennebula.io) is a powerful but easy-to-use open source platform for enterprise private, hybrid or edge cloud infrastructure.
+[OpenNebula](https://opennebula.io) is a powerful, but easy-to-use open source platform for enterprise, private, hybrid or edge cloud infrastructure.
 OpenNebula focuses on simplicity, flexibility, scalability and vendor independence.

-The documentation is divided into sections designed to...
-[TBC]
+This site contains the OpenNebula technical documentation, divided into the sections listed below.

 {{< cardpane >}}
   {{< card header="[Quick Start](/docs/quick_start)" >}}